MECE Meaning: Definition, Examples & Case Interview Use

 In practice, "make it MECE" is interviewer shorthand for: redraw the structure so I can see, at a glance, that no part of the problem is being double-counted and nothing is being missed.
 A non-MECE answer signals unclear thinking even when the underlying analysis is correct.
+The issue tree is the most direct application of MECE in a case: it turns a single root question into a set of mutually exclusive, collectively exhaustive branches you can investigate independently.

-Who created the MECE framework?
+Who created the MECE principle?

 Barbara Minto developed MECE at McKinsey between 1963 and 1973, where she was the firm's first female MBA professional hire.
 She formalized the principle in The Pyramid Principle: Logic in Writing and Thinking (Pearson, 1987), which remains the definitive reference for structured consulting communication.
 According to Wikipedia's MECE entry, Minto traces the underlying logic back to Aristotle, but it was her work at McKinsey that turned it into the operating standard for modern consulting.